 Companies often overlook sending direct mail to customers because it’s typically more expensive than email marketing campaigns.
-Sending personalized direct mail during the holidays will help you connect with your customers more effectively, motivating them to engage with and act upon your mailers by returning to your site to make purchases.
+Automating direct mail and sending a personalized message during the holidays will help you connect with your customers more effectively, motivating them to engage with and act upon your mailers by returning to your site to make purchases.

 Add each customer’s name to the direct mail you are sending.
 This personalized touch will make your customers feel special and valued.

 A simple thank you can often go a long way toward leaving a lasting impression.
 You can emotionally appeal to your customers by sending holiday thank-you letters.
 Or send a message that shows sincere gratitude and appreciation, like, “Happy Holidays from our family to yours.
 We appreciate your business.”
 This builds trust and may increase the likelihood that they will want to purchase from you again.

 What better way of getting your products in front of people than by getting your holiday offerings featured in a gift guide.
 A consumer insights survey from Klaviyo revealed that prior to the 2020 holiday season, 45% percent of consumers were planning to check out gift guides to find items for their loved ones.

 The key, of course, is to get your products into the right gift guides—so go after publications that reach your target audience.
 The prospect of contacting publications about getting featured in their gift guide may seem intimidating but, it doesn’t hurt to ask—especially if your product makes sense in a certain gift guide.